Cascadia Cross-Border Law is open.

 Exemption from Quarantine

 >Whether a person is exempt will be determined by CBSA on entry to Canada.
 Travelers can request exemption directly to CBSA by providing details about the nature of their work.
 They should include a letter from their employer outlining why their travel qualifies as essential, and as much supporting documentation as possible (client contract, etc.)

-- An explanation as to why you are of the view that you qualify for exemption and are unable to plan for a 14-day quarantine
+- an explanation as to why you are of the view that you qualify for exemption and are unable to plan for a 14-day quarantine